 We use information that we gain from observations, as well as from photographs or videos of the children, to document their progress and where this may be leading them.
 We believe that parents know their children best and we will ask you to contribute to assessment by sharing information about what your child likes to do at home and how you, as parents, are supporting development.

-We make periodic assessment summaries of children’s achievement based on our on-going development records.
-These form part of children’s Learning Journals.
-We undertake these assessment summaries at regular intervals, as well as times of transition, such as when they go on to school.
+We carry out summative assessments of children’s achievement based on our on-going development records and these form part of children’s Learning Journals.
+The assessments are carried out 6-8 weeks after they start with us as well as at times of transition and when they go on to school.

 The EYFS requires that we supply parents and carers with a written summary of their child’s development in the three prime areas of learning and development – personal, social and emotional development; physical development; and communication and language – when a child is aged between 24 – 36 months.
-Your child’s key person is responsible for completing the check using information from on-going observational assessments carried out as part of our everyday practice, taking account of the views and contributions of parents and other professionals.
+Your child’s key person will carry out this progress check using information from observations and their knowledge of their key children as well as taking into account the views and contributions of parents and other professionals.

-Your child’s key person will work in partnership with you to keep this record.
-To do this you both collect information about your child’s needs, activities, interests and achievements.
-This information will enable the key person to identify your child’s stage of progress.
-Together, we will then decide on how to help your child to move on to the next stage.
+When children start at Toddletown Day Nursery their online Learning Journey will also commence.
+This helps us to celebrate together their achievements and to work to provide what your child needs for their well-being and to make progress towards their learning and development.
+Your child’s key person will work in partnership with you to regularly update information about your child’s needs, activities, interests and achievements.
+This information will enable the key person to identify your child’s stage of development and then decide on how to further this.